AddSearch/search-ui/README.md

 </script>
 ```

+A basic example is located in the [examples folder](https://github.com/AddSearch/search-ui/tree/master/examples/basic/index.html)
+and it can be tested [here](https://demo.addsearch.com/search-ui-examples/basic/).

 ## Search UI instance and configuration
 To create a Search UI instance, call the constructor ```new AddSearchUI(client, conf)```
 with the mandatory [AddSearchClient](https://github.com/AddSearch/js-client-library) parameter and
-with an optional configuration parameter:
+an optional configuration parameter:

 ```js
 var client = new AddSearchClient('YOUR PUBLIC SITEKEY');